xHENAI/Mononoke/readme.txt

 root.
 Then edit 'config.example.php' to your likings.
 In the link below, you can find a detailed explanation of what is what in the file:
 ------> https://github.com/xHENAI/Mononoke/wiki/What-is-what...%3F <------
+After you installed Mononoke, you will be redirected to a login page.
+The login data are by default admin:admin123 (username:password).
+Make sure to edit them later on if the feature is available.

 #========================================================================#